mmistakes/minimal-mistakes/_drafts/project-loom.md

 For people who already follow us, we asked the same question in the article on [Kotlin Coroutines](https://blog.rockthejvm.com/kotlin-coroutines-101/).
 However, it is essential to briefly introduce the problem virtual threads are trying to solve.

 The JVM is a multithreaded environment.
-As we may know, the JVM gives us an abstraction of OS threads through the type `java.lang.Thread`.
-Until Project Loom, every thread in the JVM is just a little wrapper around an OS thread.
+As we may know, the JVM gives us an abstraction of OS threads through the type `java.lang.Thread`. **Until Project Loom, every thread in the JVM is just a little wrapper around an OS thread**.
 We can call the such implementation of the `java.lang.Thread` type as _platform thread_.

 The problem with platform threads is that they are expensive from a lot of points of view.
 First, they are costly to create.
-Whenever a platform thread is made, the OS must allocate a large amount of memory (megabytes) in the stack to store the thread context, native, and Java call stacks.
+Whenever a platform thread is made, the **OS must allocate a large amount of memory (megabytes) in the stack to store the thread context, native, and Java call stacks**.
 This is due to the not resizable nature of the stack.
 Moreover, whenever the scheduler preempts a thread from execution, this enormous amount of memory must be moved around.

 As we can imagine, this is a costly operation, in space and time.
 In fact, the massive size of the stack frame limits the number of threads that can be created.
 We can reach an `OutOfMemoryError` quite easily in Java, continually instantiating new platform threads till the OS runs out of memory: